You are here

 WHAT IF I DON'T GET MY SECOND VACCINATION WITHIN THE WINDOW OF TIME THAT IS RECOMMENDED?

 Get your second dose as soon as you can after the minimum recommended time has passed to make sure you are as protected as you can be.
 Protection offered by a single dose of vaccine has been estimated to be at 50%, and the second dose increases this to more than 90%.
 According to the CDC, “The second dose should be administered as close to the recommended interval as possible.
-However, if it is not feasible to adhere to the recommended interval, the second dose of Pfizer-BioNTech and Moderna COVID-19 vaccines may be scheduled for administration up to 6 weeks (42 days) after the first dose.”
+However, if it is not possible to adhere to the recommended interval, the second dose of Pfizer-BioNTech and Moderna COVID-19 vaccines may be scheduled for administration up to 6 weeks (42 days) after the first dose.”

 DO BOTH DOSES NEED TO BE WITH THE SAME VACCINE?